openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/applying_themes.rst

    theme, within the themes directory.
 For more information, see :ref:`Creating a Theme`.

 #.
-Log into the Django admin site for your Open edX site.
+Log in to the Django admin site for your Open edX site.

 #.
 Select **Site themes** to open the
    ``http://{hostname}/admin/theming/sitetheme`` page.